Cameron urges Scots to heed business warnings on independence

 All three main UK political parties have ruled out sharing the pound, which is the Scottish government's preferred currency option if voters back independence.

-Cameron said the warnings had come from non-partisan figures, with leaders of oil giants Shell (RDSa.L) and BP (BP.L) and financial services heavyweights Royal Bank of Scotland (RBS) (RBS.L), Standard Life (SL.L), and Barclays (BARC.L) all joining the debate in recent weeks.
+Cameron said the warnings had come from non-partisan figures, with leaders of oil giants Shell and BP and financial services heavyweights Royal Bank of Scotland (RBS), Standard Life, and Barclays all joining the debate in recent weeks.

 Bank of England Governor Mark Carney has been at pains not to get embroiled in the political debate over Scotland, but has set out the difficulties of any currency-sharing arrangement and has said that RBS may have relocate to London in the event of a Scottish split.